raghavmathur0505/frontend-challenge/README.md

 - [Species](https://swapi.co/api/species/)

 ## Minimum Challenge Requirements
-We would like a minimum capability.
+We would like your submission to offer a minimum capability.
 These are:
-- Provide a presentation that provides a list of the star wars people
+- Provide a presentation that provides a list of the Star Wars people.
-- In this list, when the specific person is clicked, the persons name and gender are displayed.
+- In this list, when the specific person is clicked, the person's name and gender are displayed.
-- Either a mobile application or a browser based presentation shall be created.
-If choosing a browser based presentation, it should render in Chrome, Safari and Firefox.
-IE and Edge support at your discretion.
+- Either a mobile application or a browser-based presentation shall be created.
+If choosing a browser-based presentation, it should render in Chrome, Safari and Firefox, with IE and Edge support at your discretion.

 ## Where to concentrate your effort
 In a UX/UI presentation, there are many areas that could be addressed.
 While implementing the minimum requirements, please feel to implement one or more items in these areas.
-Please do not feel limited to these areas if you would like to add your take on frontend development.
+Please do not feel limited to these areas if you would like to add your take on front-end development.

-- Providing more information about the star wars universe by following some of the extra links in the JSON data model
+- Providing more information about the Star Wars universe by following some of the extra links in the JSON data model
 - Error handling
 - Debug statements
 - [TDD]